domidt/CDA/README.md

 # CDA
 This application provides a widely adaptable Continuous Double Auction (CDA) in oTree v5 via a complete implementation of an experimental asset market with mutliple continuously operating traders and multiple assets.
-Permission of use of this software is granted for educational and academic purpose with the requirement of citation.
+Permission to use this software is granted for educational and academic purpose with the requirement of citation.

 ## Overview
 This continuous double auction software is provided in two apps, since one covers a simplicistic version with a single asset and more convenient data export, while the other captures markets with multiple (n) assets which are summerised in variables with JSON format.
+There are existing, well developed packages for CDA markets, notable examples are [otree_markets](https://github.com/Leeps-Lab/otree_markets) which uses [LEEPS lab's redwood framework](https://github.com/Leeps-Lab/otree-redwood), [high frequency trading](https://github.com/Leeps-Lab/high_frequency_trading/), and [otree-double-auction](https://github.com/IOP-Experiments/otree-double-auction).
+However, to the best of my knowledge, there is no software which is supported by the new oTree version 5 and thus not supported by newer python version without a virtual environment.
+This is why, I started to create this app primarily for classroom games.

 ## Installation
 This software is developed for oTree 5.10.2 using python 3.11.1.
 To make adaptions to it, you may need to download both softwares, which are available free of charge at [https://www.python.org/downloads/](https://www.python.org/downloads/) and oTree via: